eduardopaaaa/capfront/README.md

 8.- Sunday - update add additional styling, along with animations and transitions

-9.- Monday - update check to see if we can implement JWT auth or O Auth to create users
+9.- Monday - FULL CRUD HAS BEEN ACHIEVED -- Deploy on Heroku worked semi-seamlessly.
+Had to import some components differently since I am using folders for each.

+    • MongoDB is working flawlessly
+    • All routes work
+    • I will now work on additional functionality with react...including MUI material for a search bar to search all current bugs by fuzzy search...ish.

-10.- Tuesday update -
+10.- Tuesday update - Search bar implementation and react animaiton?

 11.- Wednesday Update - Easter egg Java Game addition?